Last updated on March 12th, 2026 at 11:25 am

 As for fish, the lake is home to more than 40 species, but it is known far and wide for its world class large-mouth bass.

-Keep in mind that lake levels are carefully managed, and during droughts, this area can go bone-dry.
+Lake levels are carefully managed, and during droughts, this area can go bone-dry.

 Okee-Tantie Recreation Area